Adamage/tutorials/feature_examples/tensorflow2/pipelining/README.md

 )
 ```

-## Showcasing the `PipelineSchedule` setting effects on training
+## Other `PipelineSchedule` settings

-Next we can reuse the previous example and apply different scheduling modes,
+Next we can reuse the previous example and apply a different scheduling mode.
-as mentioned at the top of this document.
-The modes can be characterized
+The modes can be characterized in detail like so (quoting the docstring of
-in detail like so (quoting the docstring of `PipelineSchedule`):
+`PipelineSchedule`):

 - `Grouped`: This groups the forward passes on multiple IPUs.
 This requires
   more memory since activations need to be stored until the backward stages run